White cerebellum sign

 The white cerebellum sign, also known as reversal sign or dense cerebellum sign, is a radiological sign denoting the relatively white appearance of the cerebellum due to a generalized decrease in density of the supratentorial brain structures caused by extensive edema.
+The cerebellum is not truly more dense; it stands out because the surrounding cerebral tissue has lost density, so the appearance is a relative one.
+It is seen mainly in infants and young children.

 Causes

 White cerebellum sign can be associated with raised intracranial pressure that occurs due to anoxic or ischemic changes in the brain.
 It can be found in: